syncfusion-content/asp.netwebforms-docs/aspnet/Numerictextbox/Appearance.md

 ## Spin Button Support

-The NumericTextbox provides the option whether to display the split button in the widget or remove it from the control by using the ShowSpinButton property.
+The NumericTextbox provides the option whether to display the spin button in the widget or remove it from the control by using the ShowSpinButton property.
 The default value of the ShowSpinButton property is true in the NumericTextbox.

 ### Configure Spin Button